 Retailing is a global, growth industry that provides challenging and rewarding career opportunities.
 Retail management is the achievement of company goals through effective and efficient planning, leadership, organisation and control of internal resources.

 The BSc in Retail Management is a full-time three year degree programme, combining class-based training with practical assignments.
-Throughout the programme, students study general business theory and practice along with key areas relating to retail management, specifically: Retail Marketing, Brand and Category Management, International Retailing and Sales and Merchandising.
+Throughout the course, students study general business theory and practice along with key areas relating to retail management, specifically: Retail Marketing, Brand and Category Management, International Retailing and Sales and Merchandising.

 Our BSc in Retail Management programme is the ideal course of study for any individual who wishes to pursue a career in the retail sector.